MLO-lab/better_uncertainty_calibration/README.md

 ### Real-world data (Figure 1, 3, 5, 6, and 7)

-This section is exclusively about the real-world classification calibration experiments.
+This section is about the real-world classification calibration experiments.

 #### Logits

-The logits are pretrained from `https://github.com/markus93/NN_calibration/tree/master/logits` and `https://github.com/AmirooR/IntraOrderPreservingCalibration`.
+The logits are pretrained from [Kull et al 2019](https://github.com/markus93/NN_calibration/tree/master/logits) and [Rahimi et al 2020](https://github.com/AmirooR/IntraOrderPreservingCalibration).
-For quality of life and backup redundancy, we also provide them in [this Google Drive link](https://drive.google.com/drive/folders/10XVg_anBCWmjzjh_Hb-A7GYcgjHLypax?usp=sharing).
-Download the folder `logits` and move it into this repository.
+For quality of life and backup redundancy, we also provide them in [this Google Drive folder](https://drive.google.com/drive/folders/10XVg_anBCWmjzjh_Hb-A7GYcgjHLypax?usp=sharing).
+To download the folder, simply run `gdown https://drive.google.com/drive/u/1/folders/10XVg_anBCWmjzjh_Hb-A7GYcgjHLypax -O logits --folder`.

 #### Running the experiments (Figure 1, 3, 5, 6, and 7)